Foreword

 As a result of this extensive international work, UKRO is now working alongside the World Health Organisation (WHO) and the European based Global Road Safety Partnership where it provides advice and guidance to various aspects of technical rescue.

-The hard work and commitment of all those involved with UKRO cannot be underestimated, particularly when this is on a voluntary basis and so I am incredibly proud to lead such a special organisation.
+The hard work and commitment of all those involved with UKRO cannot be underestimated and I am incredibly proud to lead such a special organisation.